-(2) Positioning of Medium-Term Management Plan 2026 "Set for Next Stage" Based on the progress and achievements of "Medium-Term Management Plan 2023," we have set a new quantitative target under the "Next Stage" to double the current earnings level and corporate value as we commence "Medium-Term Management Plan 2026."

-The "Medium-Term Management Plan 2026 - Set for Next Stage -" is designed to strengthen the base of growth and human capital in preparation for the Next Stage.
+(1) Positioning of Medium-Term Management Plan 2026 "Set for Next Stage" We have set the vision of Sojitz in 2030 as "Becoming a general trading company that constantly cultivates new businesses and human capital," and as the Next Stage, we aim to grow to a net profit of ¥200.0 billion and a market capitalization of ¥2 trillion.
+The Medium-term Management Plan 2026 is designed to strengthen the base of growth and human capital in preparation for the Next Stage.
 We will invest actively in our base of growth and human capital to creating the "Sojitz Growth Story," which is the key message for reaching the Next Stage.

-(3) Quantitative Targets
+(2) Quantitative Targets

-Our Medium-term Management Plan 2026 outlines the following quantitative targets.
-We will invest ¥600 billion for future growth, while maintaining financial discipline, and aim to increase corporate value and shareholder value by achieving a ROE of over 12%, which is higher than the 9-10% cost of shareholders' equity that we recognize.
-In accordance with our cash allocation policy, which allocates approximately 30% of our core operating cash flow to shareholders, we will return profits to them.
+To realize a Sojitz Growth Story, we have set three specific quantitative targets in the Medium-term Management Plan 2026.
+First, we will invest ¥600.0 billion for future growth, while maintaining financial discipline.
+Second, we will aim to increase corporate value and shareholder value by achieving a ROE of over 12%, which is higher than the 9-10% cost of shareholders' equity that we recognize over a three-year average, and a net profit of over ¥120.0 billion.
+Third, approximately 30% of core operating cash flow will be used for shareholder returns.